 TRAVEL & ADOPTION

-- After receiving a referral from Mi Familia, the adoptive family must travel to Nicaragua and remain there approximately 3-5 months (12-20 weeks).
-The first 4 weeks is an adaptation period wherein the adoptive parents will visit the child in the orphanage.
-After the 4 week adaptation period is complete, the child will be allowed to live with the adoptive family in Nicaragua until the adoption process is complete.
+After receiving a referral from Mi Familia, the adoptive family must travel to Nicaragua and remain there approximately 3-5 months (12-20 weeks).
+The first 4 weeks is an adaptation period where the adoptive parents will visit the child in the orphanage.
+After the 4 weeks adaptation period is complete the child will live in Nicaragua with the family until the process is completed in Nicaragua.
 After the adaptation period, Mi Familia with authorize the court proceedings which can take an additional 4-8 weeks.
 Once the final decree of adoption is issued, the family then begins the final process through the US Embassy to obtain a visa for their child to return to the US.

 Visit our Waiting Children Page

 Start Your Adoption Inquiry Today